ff-notes/ron-rdt-spec/spec/RDT.md

         **version** should be equal to the maximum *event* of all ops causally preceding this value.

-        A framework may provide a means to calculate maximum event and set chunk version automatically.
-        If a concrete RDT doesn't specify *version* it is calculated this way.
+        If a concrete RDT doesn't specify *version* it is calculated as the maximum *event* of contained ops.

     2.  **version** must be *greater* than *version* of all values causally preceding this value.

     3.  **ref** must be 0.

-2.  followed by zero or more reduced ops
+2.  followed by zero or more ops

     ```
     *type #object @event :location payload ,